-The International Contact Group (ICG) met at Ministerial level in New York on 23 September.
-The Group welcomed the participation for the first time of Panama as full member.
+1. The International Contact Group (ICG) met at Ministerial level by videoconference on 2 February.
+The Group welcomed the participation for the first time of the Dominican Republic and Chile as full members.